 â€śScreening tests are a prescription for prevention and for empowerment, giving women the opportunity to be in charge of their health,â€ť explains Stephen Russell, M.D., UAB assistant professor of internal medicine.

 Russell says the fear of something being amiss can lead women to avoid crucial screenings.

 â€śWhen you get the suggested health screenings, they not only provide you knowledge, but also the opportunity to act on that knowledge,â€ť says Russell. â€śWeâ€™re not requiring you to do anything with the information, but if we find something through a screen, then you know and can choose to act on it.â€ť

 |In addition to going in for regular medical check-ups, the U.S. Preventive Services Task Force also encourages women to follow their screening guidelines.|

-With heart disease being the leading cause of death in women, American Heart Association president Donna Arnett, Ph.D., chair of the UAB Department of Epidemiology, says heart health screenings are of dire importance.
+With heart disease being the leading cause of death in women, American Heart Association past-president Donna Arnett, Ph.D., chair of the UAB Department of Epidemiology, says heart health screenings are of dire importance.

 Russell adds that many screenings can find the silent symptoms that are crushing your chances for good health.

 â€śWeâ€™re taking women who feel healthy and confirming they are healthy, or we are getting the chance to intervene much sooner if they have a condition,â€ť Russell says. â€śOnce you have visible symptoms the disease process is more advanced, and we know itâ€™s easier to treat if you catch it early.

 â€śWomenâ€™s health screenings are like insurance for your car â€“ when you need it most and donâ€™t have it you are in trouble,â€ť Russell adds. â€śBut if you have the insurance of having had those screenings and know where you stand, then you can rest easier.â€ť